Physical activity: Intensity

-Physical activity can be at any intensity, from a simple twitch of a muscle to an all-out sprint.
-In practice, physical activity can be viewed as a continuum from sedentary behavior to vigorous intensity activity.
+Physical activity can be at any intensity, ranging from a little muscle twitch to a full-out sprint.
+Physical activity can be thought of as a continuum in practice, ranging from inactive lifestyles to high-intensity exercises.
 Intensities are broadly categorized according to energy expenditure using a standard measure of intensity, metabolic equivalents (METs).
-The broad categories are sedentary behavior, light activity, moderate activity and vigorous activity.
+The broad categories are sedentary behavior, light activity, moderate activity, and vigorous activity.

 Example activities at each intensity

 The following table documents some examples of physical activities at each intensity level.
 Depending on the individual and the activity involved, activities may overlap intensity categories or change categories completely.